-Many spices were cultivated in India.
+Ancient Indian Food Spices: Many spices were cultivated in India.
 They were used in cooking for aroma and flavor.
 India flourished in the cultivation of spices.
 Many of them were later exported to foreign lands.
-In ancient Indian food turmeric, ginger, cinnamom, cloves, cumin, cardamom, coriander seeds, black pepper and mustard seeds were common spices.
-Of these only a few of them belonged to a particular region.
+In ancient Indian food turmeric, ginger, cinnamon, cloves, cumin, cardamom, coriander seeds, black pepper, and mustard seeds were common spices.
+Of these, only a few of them belonged to a particular region.

 All of them are used and still forms part of the Indian cooking.
 A subsequent addition was chilies.
 Chilies came to be quickly absorbed by several of the Indian cuisines.
-How you season vary a lot depending on the region.
-In the north there was yoghurt based Tandoori kitchen, in the south very potent spice mixes.
+How you season varies a lot depending on the region.
+In the north, there was Yoghurt based Tandoori kitchen, in the south very potent spice mixes.
 A noteworthy mention about some spies especially black pepper deserves a special mention here.

 Since ancient times, pepper constituted an important export.
 The pepper vine played a vital role in shaping southern India’s history.
 Interestingly, Christopher Columbus made his trip in 1492 to the Americas trying to find a faster way to the Spice Island times.
 At that time, he mistakenly called these islands as the “Indies” & the people “Indians”.

-Food was greatly influenced depending upon the regions.
+Food was greatly influenced depending on the regions.
 As a result of this, these influences together with regional climate/soil conditions and demographics created distinct variations in food as well.
-Like for instance, in the north the food was quite bland with lots of dairy products.
+Like for instance, in the north, the food was quite bland with lots of dairy products.
 Here the staple diet was lentils.
 However, in the south food was spicy, and had rice as a staple diet.
-Coconut was a popular ingredient.
+The coconut was a popular ingredient.